astropy/photutils/docs/photutils/index.rst

 Photutils
 =========

-This is the documentation for photutils.
+Functions for object detection, parameter estimation, and photometry on 2-d arrays.

-.. automodule:: photutils.photometry
+.. automodapi:: photutils.photometry
-   :members: